saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 ```

 This implies that the test functions will panic if something goes wrong.
-That's usually not a problem because the unit tests are compiled as individual binaries,
-so when one test panics, it doesn't stop others from running.

-But, in our case, the tests are handled by a unique runner.
+Like with unit tests, which are compiled as one executable per module and
+executed in parallel,
-We don't want to stop running all the tests when one fails!
+we don't want to stop running all the tests when one fails!
 This can be solved, by catching the panic
 with the help of [`std::panic::catch_unwind`](https://doc.rust-lang.org/std/panic/fn.catch_unwind.html).